shanapu/MyJailbreak/README.md

 - sm_noblockon - Allows the warden to enable no block (for the warden ?)
 - sm_noblockon - Allows the warden to disable no block (for the warden ?)
 - sm_setff - Allows the warden to toggle friendly fire
+- sm_countdown - Allows the warden to start a Countdown

 ```
 ##### AdminCommands // ADMFLAG_GENERIC